Monday, June 8, 2009

 To Write Or...

 Gone are the days when I used to stay up reading… and sometimes, writing… I’d be sleepy as heck, dozing off, and suddenly I’d stand right up to switch on the light and find a piece of paper.
-‘Cause most writers would relate to the fact that you could have a thought in your mind one second and lose it the next…
+Most writers would relate to the fact that you could have a thought in your mind one second and lose it the next…

-Thus I write again… Bon voyage!
+And so, I write again… Bon voyage!